-I appreciate how difficult it must be, in these uncertain times, to consider undertaking something new and daunting, such as therapy.
+I appreciate how difficult it can be, in these uncertain times, to consider undertaking something new and daunting, such as therapy.

-Since the Coronavirus restrictions came into play, I have been working with clients 100% online, using Skype and Zoom.
-This may appear to be an impersonal way of working, but I have found it still possible to provide a confidential, comfortable space, in which to offer effective counselling and psychotherapeutic support to individuals and to couples.
+I provide a confidential, comfortable space, in which to offer effective counselling and psychotherapeutic support to individuals and to couples.

 My focus is upon helping clients to gain personal insight and understanding of their difficulties, working with them in how to move forward, and facilitating their growth, change and transformation.